pandas-dev/pandas-stubs/README.md

 We are indebted to Microsoft and that project for the initial set of public type stubs.
 We are also grateful for the original pandas-stubs project at <https://github.com/VirtusLab/pandas-stubs> that created the framework for testing the stubs.

+## Differences between type declarations in pandas and pandas-stubs

+The <https://github.com/pandas-dev/pandas/> project has type declarations for some parts of pandas, both for the internal and public API's.
+Those type declarations are used to make sure that the pandas code is _internally_ consistent.

+The <https://github.com/pandas-dev/pandas-stubs/> project provides type declarations for the pandas _public_ API.
+The philsophy of these stubs can be found at <https://github.com/pandas-dev/pandas-stubs/blob/main/docs/philosophy.md/> While it would be ideal if the `pyi` files in this project would be part of the `pandas` distribution, this would require consistency between the internal type declarations and the public declarations, and the scope of a project to create that consistency is quite large.
+That is a long term goal.
+Finally, another goal is to do more frequent releases of the pandas-stubs than is done for pandas, in order to make the stubs more useful.

+If issues are found with the public stubs, pull requests to correct those issues are welcome.
+In addition, pull requests on the pandas repository to fix the same issue are welcome there as well.
+However, since the goals of typing in the two projects are different (internal consistency vs. public usage), it may be a challenge to create consistent type declarations across both projects.
+See <https://pandas.pydata.org/docs/development/contributing_codebase.html#type-hints/> for a discussion of typing standards used within the pandas code.

 ## Getting help

 Ask questions and report issues on the [pandas-stubs repository](https://github.com/pandas-dev/pandas-stubs/issues).